Mjz86/c_colon/mcc.md

 these don't really mean anything to the compiler , the are not  relevant to ODR ( the declaration is allowed to not include these while  the definition may) in c colon ,( not even used in the ABI hash), however E colon can put these, to allow the context-type to be implicitly changed via reflection to reflect that functions intent for example  debug(std::debug::obfuscated) to do debugging in release or debug(std::debug::unwind) , to debug during unwind.

+- none(default on dynamic calls or declared non visible symbols): not having anything fancy at all.

+- synth( the implicit is default on static definitions): only static definitions can have synth qualification , after the compile , the synth engine also spits out an info dump on every explicit (not implicit) synth it made  , explicit synth puts more effort to synthesize the best it can , while implicit synth involves less trial and is more conservative if the heuristics show its not looking good. synth analyzes the function body and does the purity qualification automatically , however its purity is easily breakable if the developer just  does a single wrong thing.

-- effectless:
+- `effectless`:

-an evaluation of a function call is effectless if any store operation that is sequenced during the call is the modification of an object that synchronizes with the call; if additionally the operation is observable, all access to the object must be based on a unique pointer parameter of the function.
+an evaluation of a function call is `effectless` if any store operation that is sequenced during the call is the modification of an object that synchronizes with the call; if additionally the operation is observable, all access to the object must be based on a unique pointer parameter of the function. an `effectless`  expression must be composed of only other `effectless`  expressions.

+- `weak_idempotent`:

+an evaluation e is `weak_idempotent` if a second evaluation of e can be sequenced immediately after the original one without changing the resulting value, if any, or the important observable state of the execution. any expression can be declared `weak_idempotent`, declaring the side effect as non important in logic . however, the one qualifier per expression  on rule must still hold , meaning that a second evaluation of an `weak_idempotent` expression must result in the same qualifiers as the first one, adding to contract assertion safety .

 - idempotent:

-an evaluation e is idempotent if a second evaluation of e can be sequenced immediately after the original one without changing the resulting value, if any, or the observable state of the execution.
+an evaluation e is idempotent if a second evaluation of e can be sequenced immediately after the original one without changing the resulting value, if any, or the observable state of the execution, an idempotent expression is also an `weak_idempotent` expression.

+an `idempotent`  expression must be composed of only other `idempotent`  expressions OR must be casted via unsafe(as-idempotent) ( because some code that looks like it modifies really dose not, for example an i++ in an internal for loop) OR in the case of paring synth(idempotent) via compiler proof that it's IR block was idempotent , if none were true , the program is ill-formed

-- viewstate:
+- `viewstate`:

-a function f is stateless if any definition of an object of static or thread storage duration in f or in a function that is called by f is stable but not volatile qualified,

-no modifications to these values are allowed.
+a function f is stateless if any definition of an object of static or thread storage duration in f or in a function that is called by f is stable but not volatile qualified, no modifications to these values are allowed. an `viewstate`  expression must be composed of only other `viewstate`  expressions.

 - stateless:

-a function f is stateless if any definition of an object of static or thread storage duration in f or in a function that is called by f is const+stable but not volatile qualified.
+a function f is stateless if any definition of an object of static or thread storage duration in f or in a function that is called by f is const+stable but not volatile qualified, and is `viewstate`.

- and is viewstate.
+an `stateless`  expression must be composed of only other `stateless`  expressions.

 - independent:

-a function f is independent if for any object x that is observed by a call to f through an lvalue that is not based on a parameter of the call, all accesses to x in all calls to f during the same program execution observe the same value; otherwise if the access is based on a pointer parameter, there shall be a unique such pointer parameter p such that any access to x shall be to an lvalue that is based on p.
+a function f is independent if for any object x that is observed by a call to f through an l-value that is not based on a parameter of the call, all accesses to x in all calls to f during the same program execution observe the same value; otherwise if the access is based on a pointer parameter, there shall be a unique such pointer parameter p such that any access to x shall be to an l-value that is based on p.

 an object x is observed by a function call if both synchronize, if x is not local to the call, if x has a lifetime that starts before the function call, and if an access of x is sequenced during the call; the last value of x, if any, that is stored before the call is said to be the value of x that is observed by the call.

+an `independent`  expression must be composed of only other `independent`  expressions.

-- unsequenced:
+- `unsequenced`:

-indicates that a function is effectless, idempotent, stateless, and independent.
+indicates that a function is `effectless`, idempotent, stateless, and independent.

+an `unsequenced`  expression must be composed of only other `unsequenced` expressions.

 - reproducible :

-indicates that a function is effectless and idempotent.
+indicates that a function is `effectless` and idempotent.

+an `reproducible`  expression must be composed of only other `reproducible` expressions.

 - `mostly_functional`:

- a function f is `mostly_functional` if The    returned or outputed value ( via  out)  by a call to f depends exclusively on, The values of its direct function arguments,The values of any non-volatile global, static, or thread-local memory observed at the time of the call, The values of any memory locations pointed to by its arguments (provided those locations are not volatile).
+ a function f is `mostly_functional` if The    returned or output'ed value ( via  out)  by a call to f depends exclusively on, The values of its direct function arguments,The values of any non-volatile global, static, or thread-local memory observed at the time of the call, The values of any memory locations pointed to by its arguments (provided those locations are not volatile).

-  f performs no write operations to any memory location visible outside its own activation record, including, global, static, or thread-local objects, Memory pointed to by its arguments (even if the arguments are non-const pointers), but excluding out and `inout` argument's value.

-  and f performs no write accesses to volatile-qualified objects.
+  f performs no write operations to any memory location visible outside its own activation record, including, global, static, or thread-local objects, Memory pointed to by its arguments (even if the arguments are non-const pointers), but excluding out and `inout` argument's value. and f performs no write accesses to volatile-qualified objects.

-  viewstate and idempotent .
+  `viewstate` and idempotent .
+  a `mostly_functional`  expression must be composed of only other `mostly_functional`  expressions.
 ( basically gnu::pure if no `inout` is used)